 Let It Be (the album) was released in May of 1970 in conjunction with the movie.
 Initially, it hit the stores as a box set with a fantastic 160 page book containing great photos, courtesy of Ethan Russell, and dialogue from the film.
 It was then slimmed down to a gatefold sleeve (no book) and later issues eliminated the fold out jacket.

 The group was officially pronounced dead a month prior to this, though they had really been cold since the completion of Abbey Road.

-Hey, where was the goddamned film crew when Revolver was being recorded?
+Hey, where was the film crew when Revolver was being recorded?

-Let It Be captures very little of the original spark that pushed this musical aggregation to unprecedented heights, though their lack of interest in the project ultimately precluded it from being their best work.
+Let It Be captures flashes of the spark that pushed this brilliant musical aggregation to unprecedented heights, though their lack of interest in the project ultimately precluded it from being their best work.